 I have been lactose intolerant for the longest time.
 I can tolerate a bit of dairy.
 But the amount in most treats, like custard and chocolate cakes, sends my gut into overdrive.

-Keep scrolling…
+Keep scrolling.

 The substitution measures are general ratios.
 You may need to adjust them depending on your recipe.
-Always start with smaller amounts and alter as necessary.
+Always start with smaller amounts and alter them as necessary.

 Sugar Swaps:

-1. Honey is a source of phenolic compounds and flavonoids which can help reduce oxidative stress and inflammation in the body.
+1. Honey is a source of phenolic compounds and flavonoids, which can help reduce oxidative stress and inflammation in the body.

 It has relatively low amounts of minerals like calcium, potassium, iron, zinc, and magnesium.